-The RUGER[®] 22 CHARGER[TM] pistol is an autoloading, recoil operated pistol.
+The RUGER[®] 10/22[®] rifles are autoloading, recoil operated rifles.

 Retracting the bolt handle cocks the internal hammer and compresses the recoil spring.
 When the bolt is manually released, it moves forward (driven by the recoil spring), strips a cartridge from the magazine, if a loaded magazine is in place, and chambers the cartridge.
 The bolt is held against the chambered cartridge by the recoil spring.